AHeroicLlama/Mappalachia/Docs/Developer/BackgroundRendering.md

 * A release of [fo76utils](https://github.com/fo76utils/fo76utils)

 ### Note
 Background image rendering is optional.
-If you need the images present for debugging, take them from a release.
-You should only need to run this step if the cells or worldspaces have changed since a game release.
+If you just need the images for debugging, take them from a release.<br>
+Typically, you should only need to run this step if the cells or worldspaces have changed since a game release.

 ## Setup
 At the root of the repository, create the folder `Utilities\fo76utils`.
 Extract [a release of fo76utils](https://github.com/fo76utils/fo76utils/releases) inside here.
 The code described here makes calls to the render tool, which does all the heavy lifting for the rendering.<br/>